tkhq/demo-passkey-wallet/README.md

 $ npm run dev
 ```

-The frontend should start on port 3000.
+The frontend should start on port 3456: visit http://localhost:3456

 ## Deployment